Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLESecurity.rst

 NA

-.. note :: “BLESecurity.h” must be included to use the class function.
+.. note :: "BLESecurity.h" must be included to use the class function.

 **BLESecurity::setSecReqFlags**
 -------------------------------